technonies/technonies/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ERPNext/Docker.
+- 🔭 I’m currently working on BlockChain.
-- 🌱 I’m currently learning Docker.
+- 🌱 I’m currently learning Jenkins.
 - 👯 I’m looking to collaborate on Youtube.
 - 📫 How to reach me: [Youtube - @Technonies](https://www.youtube.com/channel/UC1_8j7CIbV6XbgtvTJVGRiA)
 - 😄 Pronouns: He/His